wizards-of-lua/wizards-of-lua/docs/_modules/Entity.md

   - name: uuid
     type: string
     access: r
+    description: |
-    description: "The 'uuid' is a string of 36 characters forming an immutable universally unique identifier that identifies this entity inside the world.
+      The 'uuid' is a string of 36 characters forming an immutable universally unique identifier that identifies this entity inside the world.
       This means if entities have the same ID they are actually the same object.
-    "
+  - name: entityType
+    type: string
+    access: r
+    description: |
+      The 'entity type' of this entity is something like 'pig' or 'creeper'.
+For a player this is "player".
+This is nil if the entity type isn't known.
+  - name: invisible
+    type: boolean
+    access: r
+    description: |
+      The 'invisible' property is true if this entity can not be seen by others.
   - name: world
     type: "[World](/modules/World/)"
     access: r